kurayamiblackheart/kurayshinyrevamp/README.md

 # List of Constant Features

-- **Modding support**
+- **Modding support** | by DEMICE
-- Game's Speed up to **x5** & displayed on the title
+- Game's Speed up to **x5** & displayed on the title | by REIZOD
-- No double-confirmation for unfusing
+- No double-confirmation for unfusing | by REIZOD
-- Revamped Gender Icons
+- Revamped Gender Icons | by REIZOD
-- IV/EVs in Pokemon's Summary
+- IV/EVs in Pokemon's Summary | by LUMINATRON
-- Pokemon can relearn Pre-Evolution moves
+- Pokemon can relearn Pre-Evolution moves | by REIZOD
-- Quick Surf is now Quick Field Moves
+- Quick Surf is now Quick Field Moves | by REIZOD
-- 161 more PC backgrounds
+- 161 more PC backgrounds | by REIZOD
-- Transgender stone works with genderless, male and female
+- Transgender stone works with genderless, male and female | by REIZOD
-- Endgame challenge & Powerful AI by DemICE, now opponents fight for real!
+- Endgame challenge & Powerful AI by DemICE, now opponents fight for real! | by DEMICE
-- Infinite Save Files, new backup file created at each save
+- Infinite Save Files, new backup file created at each save | by DEMICE
-- Custom Fusion Icons support
+- Custom Fusion Icons support | by REIZOD
-- Self-Battle (battle your own Pokemons from your PC/"Battlers" folder/Team !)
+- Self-Battle (battle your own Pokemons from your PC/"Battlers" folder/Team !) | by REIZOD, TRAPSTARR & DEMICE
-- Shiny Finder.exe (A program created by Reïzod which allows you to quickly see all the shiny possibilities of a .png sprite)
+- Shiny Finder.exe (A program created by Reïzod which allows you to quickly see all the shiny possibilities of a .png sprite) | by REIZOD
+- Auto-updater (Thanks to HungryPickle), the game will check for update by itself, and if there is an update, will ask you whether you want to update or not (when launching the game), if you press yes, it will update without you having to do anything, and it will automatically restart, all updated! | By HUNGRYPICKLE

 # List of Optional Features (you can turn them ON/OFF and/or configure/customize them!)

-- Shiny Animations
+- Shiny Animations Toggle | by REIZOD
 - Shiny Revamp (using a system built from scratch doing channels shifting on top of hue shifting for very complex color manipulations, **37 964 160 000 shiny combinations** on all sprites, also using black, grey and white as color.
-Two shinies are different now, you can have a Black Charmander and a Blue Charmander, generated Pokemons have their own shiny data!)
-- 1v1/2v2/3v3 Wild Battles
-- 1v1/2v2/3v3 Trainer Battles
-- Shiny Icons
-- Export/Export All/Import One Random/Import All Pokemons (from/to .json file, store your Pokemons on your computer&share them to other players!)
-- Lock Evolution (prevents a Pokemon from evolving until unlocked)
-- Choose/Re-roll Shiny Colors (DEBUG only)
-- Shiny Dye Fusing
-- Shiny Preview on Fusions, and Fusion Preview (no black/green silhouettes)
-- Level Caps
-- Buy more PC boxes (infinite)
-- Gamble to transform Pokemon into Shiny/Change its Shiny Colors
-- Sort Pokemons in PC, sort a single box/all boxes (options: Specie Name, Name, Dex Number, Level, HP, Atk, Def, SpA, SpD, Spe, Caught Date, Shiny, OT (Original Trainer's name), Gender, Ability, Nature, Held Item, First Type, Second Type, Caught Map (Map ID), Happiness, Exp, Markings, Total IVs (sum of IVs), Total EVs (sum of EVs))
-- Multi-Select in PC
-- Change Game's Font
-- Pokemons' Sprites as Icons (in team and PC boxes)
-- Individual Custom Sprites (can have 2 Eevees with different sprites, all sprites availables are being used giving more uniqueness to each Pokemon)
-- Kuray Shop (buy items/HM/etc unobtainable otherwises (rare candie, masterball, transgender/mist stones, ...))
-- Self-Fusions boosts
-- Blacklisting/Rarity/Re-roll/Reset systems for sprites
-- PC & Instant Heal from menu
-- Per-Save File/Global feature system
-- Change Shiny Odds from options menu
-- Pokemons added to Pokedex when catching/evolving fusions
-- Consumables Items recovered after battle
-- Configurable ExpAll redist.
-- Types Icons in-battle
-- Auto-Battle
-- Trainers use Shinies
-- Damage Variance deactivatable
-- Option to unfuse traded Pokemons (can be turned ON/OFF in the Options Menu)
-- Quicksave Feature (from DemICE)
+Two shinies are different now, you can have a Black Charmander and a Blue Charmander, generated Pokemons have their own shiny data!) | by REIZOD
+- 1v1/2v2/3v3 Wild Battles | by REIZOD
+- 1v1/2v2/3v3 Trainer Battles | by REIZOD
+- Shiny Icons | by REIZOD
+- Export/Export All/Import One Random/Import All Pokemons (from/to .json file, store your Pokemons on your computer&share them to other players!) | by REIZOD
+- Lock Evolution (prevents a Pokemon from evolving until unlocked) | by REIZOD
+- Choose/Re-roll Shiny Colors (DEBUG only) | by REIZOD
+- Shiny Dye Fusing | by JUSTANOTHERU5ER
+- Shiny Preview on Fusions, and Fusion Preview (no black/green silhouettes) | by REIZOD
+- Level Caps | by REIZOD & HUNGRYPICKLE
+- Buy more PC boxes (infinite) | by REIZOD
+- Gamble to transform Pokemon into Shiny/Change its Shiny Colors | by REIZOD
+- Sort Pokemons in PC, sort a single box/all boxes (options: Specie Name, Name, Dex Number, Level, HP, Atk, Def, SpA, SpD, Spe, Caught Date, Shiny, OT (Original Trainer's name), Gender, Ability, Nature, Held Item, First Type, Second Type, Caught Map (Map ID), Happiness, Exp, Markings, Total IVs (sum of IVs), Total EVs (sum of EVs)) | by REIZOD
+- Multi-Select in PC | by SYLVI
+- Change Game's Font | by REIZOD
+- Pokemons' Sprites as Icons (in team and PC boxes) | by REIZOD
+- Individual Custom Sprites (can have 2 Eevees with different sprites, all sprites availables are being used giving more uniqueness to each Pokemon) | by REIZOD
+- Kuray Shop (buy items/HM/etc unobtainable otherwises (rare candie, masterball, transgender/mist stones, ...)) | by REIZOD
+- Self-Fusions boosts | by REIZOD
+~~- Blacklisting/Rarity/Re-roll/Reset systems for sprites | by REIZOD~~ (abandoned, will have to be re-done)
+- PC & Instant Heal from menu | by REIZOD
+~~- Per-Save File/Global feature system | by REIZOD~~ (not working)
+- Change Shiny Odds from options menu | by REIZOD
+- Pokemons added to Pokedex when catching/evolving fusions | by TRAPSTARR
+- Consumables Items recovered after battle | by TRAPSTARR
+- Configurable ExpAll redistribution. | by HUNGRYPICKLE
+- Types Icons in-battle | by TRAPSTARR & MIRASEIN
+- Auto-Battle | by REIZOD & TRAPSTARR
+- Trainers use Shinies | by TRAPSTARR
+- Damage Variance deactivatable | by DEMICE
+- Option to unfuse traded Pokemons (can be turned ON/OFF in the Options Menu) | by REIZOD
+- Quicksave Feature | by DEMICE